Straight Commission Sales Compensation is a Terrible Idea. Here are 8 Reasons Why:

 Reason #1: Straight Commission Sales Compensation is One-Sided

-Reasons FOR implementing a straight commission compensation plan for salespeople usually revolve around these not-entirely-accurate notions:
+Reasons FOR implementing a straight sales commission plan for salespeople usually revolve around these not-entirely-accurate notions:

 - It’s inexpensive to bring salespeople into the company fold